neubig/rapid-adaptation/README.md

     wget http://www.phontron.com/download/rapid-annotation-data.tar.gz
     tar -xzf rapid-annotation-data.tar.gz

 If you want to see how we did preprocessing, you can take a look at the `data-script` directory.
+The sentencepiece models used to perform tokenization can be downloaded [here](http://www.phontron.com/download/rapid-annotation-spm.tar.gz) if you need them (you shouldn't to run experiments, as the pre-tokenized data is included).

 ## Running Experiments